 By the way, a castle is one of the buildings that fascinates me the most and certainly fascinates other people as well.
 Perhaps probably not because of the construction itself, but because of the story that each one of them tells.
 Anyway, when I was setting up the itinerary around the country, it was difficult to choose which cities to visit.
 So, I used the following strategy: visit as many castles as I could and still enjoy a little of the region.

-Well, in this post, I will highlight a list of 10 top-rated castles in Germany that I fell in love with!
+Well, in this post, I will highlight a list of 10 best castles in Germany that I fell in love with!
 Read on!

 Best Castles in Germany